-Tumor size greater than 1.5 cm (HR: 0.44; 95%CI: 0.22-0.90, P < 0.05), and endocrine therapy decreased risk of IBTR (HR: 0.36; 95%CI: 0.18-0.73, P < 0.05) with a median interval to IBTR of 54 wk in patients with tumors < 1.5 cm (vs 119 wk in patients with tumor greater than or equal to 1.5 cm) and a median time to IBTR of 54.5 wk in patients who did not receive endocrine therapy (vs 138.1 in patients treated with endocrine therapy).
-The primary tumor grade, chemotherapy up-front, margins, ER, PR, patient age were not associated with time interval to IBTR (Table 3).
-Among patients with invasive primary tumors, her-2 receptor status, LVI, and ki-67 were not associated with a shorter time interval to IBTR.
-The presence of an in-situ component at the time of invasive recurrence was not associated with time interval to IBTR.
+Tumor size greater than 1.5 cm (HR: 0.44; 95%CI: 0.22-0.90, P < 0.05), and endocrine therapy decreased the risk of IBTR (HR: 0.36; 95%CI: 0.18-0.73, P < 0.05) with a median interval to IBTR of 54 wk in patients with tumors < 1.5 cm (vs 119 wk in patients with tumor greater than or equal to 1.5 cm) and a median time to IBTR of 54.5 wk in patients who did not receive endocrine therapy (vs 138.1 wk in patients treated with endocrine therapy).
+The primary tumor grade, chemotherapy up-front, margins, ER, PR, and patient age were not associated with the time interval to IBTR (Table 3).
+Among patients with invasive primary tumors, HER-2 receptor status, LVI, and Ki-67 were not associated with a shorter time interval to IBTR.
+The presence of an in situ component at the time of invasive recurrence was not associated with the time interval to IBTR.

-Seven patients (18.9%) with an isolated IBTR experienced a second disease event during the follow up period.
+Seven patients (18.9%) with an isolated IBTR experienced a second disease event during the follow-up period.
 The 5-year DFS after IBTR [second recurrence (DFS-SR)] was 81.1%.
 There were four patients who experienced an isolated LR after the first IBTR, two who developed a distant recurrence and 1 who developed a regional recurrence.
-Of the 4 who had an isolated LR after the first IBTR, 2 had undergone lumpectomy at time of first recurrence, 1 had undergone mastectomy and 1 did not undergo further surgery.
+Of the 4 who had an isolated LR after the first IBTR, 2 had undergone lumpectomy at the time of first recurrence, 1 had undergone mastectomy and 1 did not undergo further surgery.
 Among all four patients, the second recurrence had concordant biomarkers with the primary tumor and the first recurrence.
 Among three patients, the second recurrence also had concordant tumor location with the primary and first recurrence.
-There was no effect of concordance of biomarkers, concordance of tumor location, presence of an in-situ component at recurrence, invasive vs. in situ disease, hormone positive vs. hormone negative disease on DFS-SR though the numbers were small.
+There was no effect of concordance of biomarkers, concordance of tumor location, presence of an in situ component at recurrence, invasive vs in situ disease, hormone positive vs hormone negative disease on DFS-SR although the numbers were small.

 DISCUSSION

-This study identifies and characterizes ipsilateral breast tumor recurrence in a large cohort of patients treated with breast conserving surgery and adjuvant radiation.
+This study identified and characterized IBTR in a large cohort of patients treated with BCS and adjuvant radiation.
 From a cohort of 2164 patients, we identified 40 patients who experienced an IBTR and had sufficient information to study 37 of these patients.
-We identify high concordance rates between ER/PR status of primary and recurrent tumor and of the location of the primary and recurrent tumor.
-We also show that tumor size greater than 1.5 cm and use of endocrine therapy upfront were associated with decreased risk of IBTR.
+We identified high concordance rates between ER/PR status of the primary and recurrent tumor and of the location of the primary and recurrent tumor.
+We also showed that tumor size greater than 1.5 cm and use of endocrine therapy up-front were associated with decreased risk of IBTR.

-Among our entire cohort, the OS of 97.7% at 5 years compares favorably to the outcomes of modern trials with early-stage breast cancer patients such as the START B trial and UK IMPORT LOW trial which have 5-year OS rates of 92.1%-95%[4,5].
-The LRFS in our study of 98.0% is similarly consistent with modern trials with a LR rate of approximately 2% at 5 years in the START B trial and 1.1% at 5 years in the UK IMPORT LOW trial.
+In our entire cohort, the OS of 97.7% at 5 years compares favorably with the outcomes of modern trials with early-stage breast cancer patients such as the START B trial and UK IMPORT LOW trial which had 5-year OS rates of 92.1%-95%[4,5].
+The LRFS in our study of 98.0% was consistent with modern trials with a LR rate of approximately 2% at 5 years in the START B trial and 1.1% at 5 years in the UK IMPORT LOW trial.
 The overall low rate of recurrence in this single-institution series demonstrates that excellent local control can be obtained in this population of early stage breast cancer treated with BCS.
 All patients received radiotherapy and systemic treatment tailored to individual tumor biology.